 The Mammoth Lakes Water District installed the FLEXFLO® Model M3 Dosing Pumps to assist in treating the town’s water and removing the arsenic.
-These pumps have proven to be extremely effective, are known to provide precision accuracy and excellent reliability.
+These pumps have proven to be extremely effective, and are known to provide precision accuracy and excellent reliability.

-The FLEXFLO® pump head serves as a check valve, no matter what the level in the chemical tank may be, the peristaltic pump has reliable suction lift and will not lose prime.
+The FLEXFLO® pump head serves as a check valve, no matter what the level in the chemical tank may be, the peristaltic pump has a reliable suction lift and will not lose prime.

 Utilizing the pumps’ 4-20mA input, the Water District set the desired dosage in the SCADA based on the incoming flow of water to the plant.
 The FLEXFLO M3 can manage fluctuations in feed demand, keeping chemical dosing at a consistent ratio.

 The FLEXFLO® M3 is equipped with Blue-White’s exclusive, built-in, Tube Failure Detection System (TFD).
 This technology detects a wide range of conductive chemicals with no false triggering.
 If the TFD detects tube failure, the pump will automatically shut off and energize a relay switch.
-This permits communication with external equipment, such as a back-up pump or alarm.
+This permits communication with external equipment, such as a backup pump or alarm.
 It also serves to prevent chemical spills and added downtime.